 As one of the local guides explained to us: they are all grown up with people and used to interact with the zoo´s workers a lot.
 Moreover, as parrots are so intelligent – they recognize potential friends immediately.
 So, not only aren´t these birds afraid of people, they love being around humans, expect and adore their attention read more

 7. Sant Joan de Penyagolosa

 The Sant Joan de Penyagolosa Mount is the highest peak (1,814 meters) of the Valencian Community and the heart of the Penyagolosa Nature Park.
 It is actually quite a hike through the woods (mostly pinewoods) all the way to the top (approx. 4.30-5h).
 Years ago you could leave your car halfway through and now the road to Penyagolosa Peak is restricted.
 The parking area is in the small village of Sant Joan de Penyagolosa.

+This tiny village with an amazing story behind deserves your attention.
 Home to more or less 300 people, Fanzara was about to make it to the list of “Spain’s dying villages” until its streets were converted to an open-air Museum.
 Around 15 graffiti artists were invited by the young generation of locals to transform the village.
-Thanks to their amazing works the small village gained its unique identity and become an ultimate stop for the art lovers of the region… (Read more)
+Thanks to their amazing works the small village gained its unique identity and become an ultimate stop for the art lovers of the region… read more

 9. The Millenary Olive Trees of Canet lo Roig

 How about a walk with nature!
 While the province of Castellon can´t compete with Asturias in terms of greenery, there are still a few awesome things to see in Castellon for nature lovers.
 So-called The Millenary Olive Trees route (“Ruta de

 10. The Jump of the Bride Waterfall